moeenn/knowledgebase/Programming/Go/Regular Expressions.md

 */
 ```

-Important: Encase REGEXP in Backticks instead of Double Quotes to minimize the number of escapes required.
+**Important**: Encase REGEXP in Backticks instead of Double Quotes to minimize the number of escapes required.